Myanmar's young 'Generation Z' protesters take on the military | DW | 17.02.2021

 A civil disobedience movement soon emerged online, bringing together doctors, nurses, teachers, public servants, and even police.

 The protesters soon moved from comment sections into the streets.
-More than two weeks after the coup, these anti-junta demonstrations seem to be growing louder by the day.
+More than two weeks after the coup, these anti-junta demonstrations seem to be growing more vociferous by the day.

 At the heart of the demonstrations is "Generation Z," a broad demographic of people born between the late 90s and 2012.